Reliable Immutable Transfer Protocol

 * a 24 bit token

-field that identifies the message batch the message belongs to. this is described in further detail in the batches section.
+field that identifies the message batch the message belongs to. this is described in further detail in the batches section. the token is unique within the connection.

 whenever a field specifies a length